MvcControlsToolkit/Home/README.md

 Toolkit](http://mvccontrolstoolkit.codeplex.com/).
 Here you will find all features, some examples, and the future Roadmap.

 ## First public release
-The first public release will be Asp.net Core Rc2 compatible, and will be available in a few days: we are moving rc1 bits to rc2 and we are preparing examples and live demos.
+The public release of the tookit, First Asp.net Core Rc2 compatible, is out! in a few day documentation, examples and live demos!
-This release will contain the following features:
+This release contain the following features:

 1. A [business module](https://github.com/MvcControlsToolkit/MvcControlsToolkit.Core/tree/master/src/MvcControlsToolkit.Core.Business) that has no reference to asp.net dlls, containing: